PawelKowalskiGitHub/Clinical_Programming/Validation of the eligibility process/README.md

 In the Generate_files_in_Python folder, there are two programs for creating a database and files containing information about subjects and their eligibility.
 The create_files.py program allows us to enter all data into the dataset and create separate CSV files.
 The random_database.py program allows us to generate the data randomly.

 In the Data_Analysis_in_SAS folder there are SAS programs with which the randomization process correctness analysis was performed.
-In the Data_Analysis_in R folder is analogical analysis in R.
+In the Data_Analysis_in_R/Python folders is analogical analysis in R/Python.